Doctor of Philosophy in Social Work

-Students complete required coursework, research, and teaching practicums; pass a comprehensive exam; write a dissertation; and defend it in an oral exam.
-Their work includes courses in one of four outside disciplines—sociology, psychology, public health, or education—to assist them in preparation for the comprehensive examination and dissertation defense.
+Students complete required coursework, research, and teaching practicums; pass a comprehensive exam; write a dissertation; and defend the dissertation in an oral exam.
+Their work includes courses in one of four outside disciplines—sociology, psychology, public health, or education—to assist them in preparation for the comprehensive examination and dissertation.

 Individualized and Interdisciplinary Curriculum

 The program allows students to develop a coherent program of study with opportunities to pursue their own scholarly interests.
 These interests are pursued through a core social work curriculum, a concentration (sociology, psychology, education, or public health) and a social work focal area (e.g., family violence).
 Students may take focal area courses in any college or department at the University of Iowa.
 The median time to complete the degree is four years.

 The School of Social Work provides a supportive environment with substantial opportunities for mentoring and interaction with faculty members.
 Throughout the PhD program, the school assists students in developing a program of study based on their unique educational and career goals.
 There are many opportunities to work closely with faculty members.
 In the first two years, students complete a mentored research practicum with a faculty member and a mentored in-class teaching practicum.
 During the second year, students choose a faculty member to guide them through the comprehensive examination and dissertation processes.